1. Quick Facts

 - Nausea

-- Theoretical angiogenesis-related tumor growth concerns
+- Theoretical angiogenesis-related concerns

 - Limited long-term human safety data

-- Unknown long-term regenerative signaling effects
+- Unknown long-term regenerative-signaling effects

-8. Half-Life
+10. Half-Life

 TB-500 is commonly discussed as having an estimated half-life of approximately 2–3 days.

-9. Storage Information
+11. Storage Information

 - Store refrigerated before and after reconstitution